influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 However, if your dashboard tool is configured using a user with admin permissions, you will need to create a new read-only user with the appropriate database permissions *before* upgrading.
-This new username/password combination should be used within the data source configurations to continue to provide read-only access to the underlying data.
+This new username and password combination should be used within the data source configurations to continue to provide read-only access to the underlying data.

 Ensure your dashboards are all functioning before upgrading.